serizawan/serizawan.github.io/_posts/2023-04-17-the-dwarves-and-hats-puzzle.markdown

 The success rate is 50% and the success rate with luck is 50%.

-{% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_max_strategy.png" alt="An example of dwarves status after using the max strategy." caption="An example of dwarves status after using the max strategy." %}
+{% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_max_strategy.png" alt="An example of dwarves status after they applied the max strategy." caption="An example of dwarves status after they applied the max strategy." %}

 ## The *neighbour* strategy ![Rate](https://progress-bar.dev/50/?title=Rate&width=100&color=babaca)